APRPMCHRIL/Portfolio/README.md

 - Practiced working with Linux-based GPIO and multitasking concepts (threads/processes)

 **Key Features:**
+- 🔊 Fire alert via buzzer sound when flame is detected
+- 📲 Sends fire alert to LINE Application in real-time
-- Real-time monitoring of temperature and humidity
+- 🌡️ Monitors temperature and humidity continuously when the flame sensor detects fire
-- Detects flame and triggers buzzer alarm
-- Logs sensor data and events into a text file for later analysis
+- 📝 Logs temperature and humidity data during fire alerts for record and analysis

 ---